Federal, State, and Local Whistleblower Laws

-The following statutes are the focus of virtually all successful whistleblower/qui tam actions:
+The following statutes are the basis of virtually all whistleblower/qui tam actions:

 The Federal False Claims Act

-On behalf of its clients, Berger Montague’s Whistleblower, Qui Tam & False Claims Act Group utilizes the federal False Claims Act to seek legal redress against companies who have defrauded the federal government through any number of fraudulent schemes.
+On behalf of its clients, Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group utilizes the federal False Claims Act to seek legal redress against companies who have defrauded the federal government through any number of fraudulent schemes.

-Successful whistleblower actions under the False Claims Act generally entitle the whistleblower to a reward ranging between 15% and 30% of the Government’s overall recovery.
-Specifically, if the government intervenes in the case (that is, decides to file its own case based on the information provided by the whistleblower), the reward is generally between 15% and 25% of the Government’s recovery.
-If the Government declines to intervene in the case and the whistleblower and his or her lawyers decide to pursue the case without Government support, the reward is generally between 25% and 30% of the Government’s recovery.
+Successful whistleblower actions under the False Claims Act generally entitle the whistleblower to an award ranging between 15% and 30% of the Government’s overall recovery.
+Specifically, if the government decides to actively join the case based on the information provided by the whistleblower (known as a government intervention), the award is generally between 15% and 25% of the Government’s recovery.
+If the Government declines to intervene in the case and the whistleblower and his or her lawyers pursue the case without Government support, the award is generally between 25% and 30% of the Government’s recovery.

-Twenty-eight states and the District of Columbia have enacted False Claims Acts.
-Although there are some differences among these laws, they are generally modeled after the federal False Claims Act, and they all have similar whistleblower reward provisions.
+29 states and the District of Columbia have enacted False Claims Acts.
+Although there are some differences among these laws, they are generally modeled after the federal False Claims Act, and they all have similar whistleblower award provisions.
+The key distinction is that the federal False Claims Act pertains to fraud upon the federal government, while the state laws pertain to fraud upon state governments.

 One distinguishing feature in the New York statute provides that a whistleblower can pursue a qui tam action against a company for New York State tax fraud.
-This is an extremely helpful difference and can be utilized to recover substantial amounts of money damages.
+Most False Claims Act statutes do not apply to tax fraud, which must be pursued under the IRS statute or is not able to be pursued if the fraud involves state or local taxes.
+This is an extremely helpful provision of the NY statute and can be utilized to recover substantial amounts of money damages.

 The IRS Tax Fraud Program